Haris16-code/BJH-OS/DEV_DOCS.md

 - [Weatherwidget.org](https://weatherwidget.org/) — Weather widget

 **Disclaimer:**
 This project is not affiliated with Microsoft or Windows.
-It is an Web Based Operating System project demonstrating web technologies.
+It is an Web Based Operating System project.

 ---
 **End of Developer Documentation**

 For questions, issues, or contributions, please contact us on [Discord](https://discord.gg/SdDSUtCbX8)